top of page

 WD-40 is simply not formulated for headlight restoration.
 To achieve a clear, long-lasting finish, a proper restoration kit is essential.
 These kits often include multiple steps, such as sanding, polishing, and applying a UV-resistant sealant.
 This process removes the oxidation, polishes the surface, and protects it from future damage, resulting in a longer-lasting, clearer headlight.

-Instead of using WD-40, choose a dedicated headlight restoration product specifically designed for the job.
-These kits usually include sanding pads to remove the oxidized layer, and a UV sealant to protect the headlights from future sun damage.
+Instead of using WD-40, choose a headlight restoration product specifically designed for the job.
+These products usually include sanding pads to remove the oxidized layer and a UV sealant to help protect the headlights from future sun damage.

 We recommend using one of Detour Auto’s specially designed products: